-Infants and children can derive significant benefit from heart transplantation, with a median post-transplant survival of up to 25 years for infants.
-Any donor weighing greater than or equal to 3 kg is deemed potentially suitable.
-For infants with severe heart disease, an early decision on pursuing wait-listing for cardiac transplant vs mechanical support (VAD) is often necessary.
-An understanding of the size of the donor pool and likely waiting time is critical in informing this decision.
-Accordingly, it is recommended that all potential donors >3kg be formally assessed for heart donation.
+Infants and children can derive significant benefit from heart transplantation, with a median post-transplant survival of up to 25 years for infants.4 Any donor weighing greater than or equal to 3 kg is deemed potentially suitable.
+For infants with severe heart disease, an early decision on pursuing wait-listing for cardiac transplant vs mechanical support (VAD) is often necessary.5 An understanding of the size of the donor pool and likely waiting time is critical in informing this decision.
+Accordingly, it is recommended that all potential donors ≥3kg be formally assessed for heart donation.
 Discussion with the transplant team to determine if there is a suitable recipient should only be undertaken if this is the express wish of the donor family.
+A 'paediatric donor heart' is defined as being retrieved from a donor <17 years-old AND/OR 3kg to ≤ 50kg.
+The paediatric heart offering workflow process is outlined in Appendix Ω.

-Age and Size Range Allocation 3-50kg Formal referral of all cases to a Paediatric Heart Transplant NFC (Royal Children's Hospital), both DNDD and DCDD.
-If the NFC Paediatric centre can't use these organs they default back into the home state and national rotation.
-Paediatric donors with both heart and lungs suitable (see paediatric lung section 11.4 above) for use as a bloc should referred to the NFC Paediatric Heart Lung Transplant Centre at the Alfred - see 11.5.1 below.
+Paediatric donors with both heart and lungs suitable for use as a bloc should be referred to the Paediatric Heart Lung Transplant Centre at the Alfred - see 11.5.1 below.

-Table 11.4: Recommendations for paediatric heart donation
+Table 11.4: Recommendations for paediatric heart donation and allocation